akosfurton/stackoverflow_auto_mod/code_overview.md

 provided Dockerfile will automatically set up an environment with all dependencies set up.

+- To create the docker container:
+`docker build -f Dockerfile_base -t interview_v1 .`
-- To create the and run the docker container:
+- To run the docker container:
-`docker run -it -p 8888:8888 $(docker build -f Dockerfile_base .)`
+`docker run -it -p 8888:8888 interview_v1` and start a Jupyter notebook with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`

  ## CLI Interface